 - Drag the Fill Handle down to fill all the cells.

 - Here we have successfully calculated the expiration date for all the customers with a simple formula.

 Step 2: Add Days with Date to Calculate Expiry Date

 - In this step, we will determine the membership payment date for all of the customers.
 For all the members the membership renewal date comes after every 45 days.
 Thus we will add 45 days with the current starting date to get the output.

-- Simply, select a cell (E5) to apply the formula-
+- Simply, select cell E5 to apply the formula.

-- Hence, press the Enter button and pull the “fill handle” down to fill the columns.
+- Press the Enter button and pull the Fill Handle down to fill the columns.

 - Finally, as you can see we have determined the expiry date of their membership program.

 Step 3: Combine DATE, YEAR, MONTH, and DAY Functions to Calculate Final Output

 - In this final step, we will calculate their subscription payment date with the combination of the DATE, YEAR, MONTH, and DAY functions.
 At the time of joining all of the members paid for their 1-year membership program.
 So the next payment date will come after 1 year on the same day.